ubuntu/yaru/README.md

 ![widgetfactorydark](https://i.imgur.com/5VG9wGB.png)

-It contains:
- * a GNOME Shell theme
- * a GTK2 and GTK3 theme
- * an icon & cursor theme, derived from the Unity8 Suru icons and [Suru icon](https://snwh.org/suru) theme.
- * a sound theme, combining sounds from the [WoodenBeaver](https://github.com/madsrh/WoodenBeaver) and [Touch-Remix](https://github.com/madsrh/TouchRemix) sound themes with an emphasis on making sound a usability feature instead of an annoyance.

-## Yaru on Ubuntu
+## Using Yaru on Ubuntu

-Yaru theme is the default theme suite for Ubuntu and you receive it when installing Ubuntu 18.10+.
+Yaru theme is the default theme suite for Ubuntu installed with Ubuntu 18.10+.
+No further steps are required to use it.

-Installing from source is not recommended for average usage.
+*Installing from source is not recommended for average usage!*

-## Install legacy Yaru/Communitheme snap on Ubuntu 18.04 (bionic beaver)
+## Using a legacy Yaru/Communitheme version on Ubuntu 18.04 (bionic beaver) via snap installation

 > Note that for backward compatibility, we kept the name "communitheme" for bionic beaver.
-It's up to date with bionic branch of Yaru where we try to cherry-pick as much Gtk and Icon theme changes from master as possible.
-However only icon and sound updates will be pushed into this version of the theme suite.
+Only icon and sound updates will be pushed into this version of the theme suite.

-*Note that these steps only work on Ubuntu 18.04 (bionic beaver).
-DO NOT install the snap on 18.10+ installations*
+*These steps only work on Ubuntu 18.04 (bionic beaver)!
+DO NOT install the snap on 18.10+ installations!*

 Follow these steps in order to install and enable communitheme.

 1. Install the communitheme snap on 18.04 by installing `communitheme` in the Ubuntu Software Application or running `snap install communitheme`.
 2. Restart your computer.
-The login screen will now use Communitheme by default.
-Click on your user, click on the gear icon ans select the "Ubuntu with communitheme snap" session from the login screen, and login.
+4. Click on your user, click on the gear icon and select the "Ubuntu with communitheme snap" session from the pop-up, and login.
-3. Now everything is using the communitheme including applications, icons, sound notifications and cursor.
-Any new update of communitheme will come directly to you on a regular basis thanks to the snap without having to run any command!
+3. Now Ubuntu is using the communitheme including the system, applications, icons, sounds and the cursor.

 ![install](https://i.imgur.com/Vykmt6N.gif)